I’m an experienced speaker at events of all kinds, equally comfortable engaging small groups and large crowds. I’d love to join you!

 Looking for an experienced keynote speaker, workshop instructor, or panelist who offers a seasoned editor’s expertise as well as a writer’s perspective?
 Contact me!
 I’ve received ovations for my keynotes at such prestigious venues as the University of New Mexico, Pennwriters, and Antioch Writers Workshop, and have emceed events as large as the 1,000-person Writer’s Digest Annual Conference in New York City.
 (Don’t take my word for it: Testimonials below.)
 All sessions can be adapted for virtual event formats that will keep attendees alert and engaged at their screens.
 Session topics include (not a complete list):

-- 10 All-Time Best Writing Lessons From 10 Years of Interviews With the All-Time Best Writers: This session distills a decade of collected wisdom into the all-time best insights into the creative process, the writing life, the craft of writing and the business of publishing.
+- 10 All-Time Best Writing Lessons From 10 Years of Interviews With the All-Time Best Writers: This session (which can be delivered as either a workshop or an inspiring keynote address) distills a decade of collected wisdom into the all-time best insights into the creative process, the writing life, the craft of writing and the business of publishing.
 Get new perspectives on revolutionizing your writing routine, following the path of your story, revising with the right mindset, persevering through rejection, and more—from award-winners and bestsellers including Alice Walker, David Sedaris, David Baldacci, Patricia Cornwell, Khaled Hosseini, Brad Meltzer and Lisa Scottoline.

-- Surprise & Delight Your Readers on Every Page: Suspense isn’t just for thrillers.
-It’s not even just for fiction.
-Whether we’re reading a humorous essay, a heartfelt memoir, or a page-turning novel, we love the build of anticipation, the satisfaction of the unexpected.
+- Make Every Page Matter: Whether we’re reading a humorous essay, a heartfelt memoir, or a page-turning novel, we love the build of anticipation, the satisfaction of the unexpected.
 This interactive workshop uses prompts, examples, and tips to help you master tricks for keeping your readers on the hook, from the paragraph level to the story’s premise.
-You’ll twist turns of phrase, uncover your character’s secrets (even if that character is you!), pull the rug out, and leave with plenty of ideas for adapting these techniques to your own work-in-progress.
+You’ll twist turns of phrase, uncover your character’s secrets, pull the rug out, and leave with plenty of ideas for adapting these techniques to your own work-in-progress.

 - Building Suspense by Acting Out of Character: Once you’ve established who your characters are, you can thicken your plot by giving them reasons to act out of character.
 (Think of the meek heroine who suddenly lashes out, the reliable parent who runs off, or the villain who shows an unexpected kindness—all make you want to know why.)
 Learn how this underutilized technique can be used on a large scale (propelling an entire plot) or a small one (adding twists, turns and interest) to create page-turners sure to satisfy.